Briar Rose Farm

 And Alpaca, Texel, Rex and Sheltie pet Guinea Pigs.

-We are based in Victor Harbor, South Australia.
+We are based in Hindmarsh Valley, South Australia.

 BE INFORMED >>

-Please please please do your research to see if these adorable animals will suit your lifestyle before you buy.
-It is a big commitment and your goat will be relying on you for its health, wellbeing and attention for the rest of its life.
+Please please please do your research to see if these amazing animals will suit your lifestyle and decide what their function is before you buy.
+It is a big commitment and your animals will be relying on you for their health, well being and attention for the rest of their lives, whether that be as a pet or production animal.
 The internet is a great place to start.
-You can also speak to or email breeders and there are some great books available but nothing beats a visit to the stud.
+You can also speak to or email breeders and there are some great books available but nothing beats a visit to studs and seeing for yourself.

 Don't hesitate to contact me.

-We are proudly registered breeders with the MGA - Miniature Goats Australia.
-I am also a committee member of this association as well as being a member on the DGSA (Dairy Goats Society Australia) South Australian Branch committee.
+We are proudly registered breeders with MGA - Miniature Goats Australia.
+I am also a financial member of the DGSA (Dairy Goats Society of Australia).

 So please contact me if you'd like any further information on joining, we are always eager to welcome new members.